Blog

 Baggage fees have become the second-largest hidden cost of US domestic travel, after resort fees for hotel stays.
 Delta, American, and United all charge $35–$45 for the first checked bag each way, meaning a round-trip with one bag costs $70–$90 before any other fees.
 These charges apply per person, making them especially painful for families.

 The most cost-effective counter is a co-branded airline credit card ($0–$99/year) that waives the first checked bag.
-The Delta SkyMiles Gold Amex ($0 first year, then $150/year) waives the first bag for up to 9 passengers on the same booking — a $630 saving on a round-trip for a family of 4 with one bag each, versus an annual fee of $150.
+The Delta SkyMiles Gold Amex (American Express) ($0 first year, then $150/year) waives the first checked bag for the cardholder plus up to eight companions on the same reservation (Delta) — a $630 saving on a round-trip for a family of 4 with one bag each, versus an annual fee of $150.

 | Airline | 1st Bag Fee (each way) | 2nd Bag Fee (each way) | Round-Trip (1 bag) | Free Bag Option |